 WHAT WE'RE DOING NOW

 In Spring of 2022, Soulpepper announced the receipt of a major grant for $250,000 from The Hilary and Galen Weston Foundation to support both the Six Women Writing program and Her Words festival.
 This generous grant allows us to significantly expand the scope of both these exciting initiatives, solidifying new commissions, bringing on new creative teams, and undertaking an exciting ‘Rising Stars’ mentorship program for emerging artists and creators.
-Audiences will be able to engage with these new works in fall 2023 at our next Her Words Festival, which promises to be an even more exciting event celebrating female playwrights – with staged productions, new work readings, expert panels, and mentorship opportunities for selected artists.
+Audiences will be able to engage with these new works in fall of this year at our next Her Words Festival, which promises to be an even more exciting event celebrating female playwrights – with staged productions, new work readings, expert panels, and mentorship opportunities for selected artists.

 Join WOMEN CENTRE STAGE